alertbox/todomvc-cucumber-protractor/README.md

 ## Prerequisites

-In order to download necessary tools, clone the repo, and install dependencies via `yarn`, you need access to the internet :)
+In order to download necessary tools, clone the repo, and install dependencies via `yarn`, you need access to the internet :rocket:

 You'll need the following tools: